-This program is designed to meet the training needs of PhD-prepared scientists in the fields of population health and clinical outcomes research.
-The program draws upon the expertise of our faculty to successfully deliver the curriculum, and the resources available at Stony Brook University to implement and sustain the program.
+This program is designed to meet the training needs of PhD-prepared scientists in the fields of both population health and clinical outcomes research.
+The program draws upon both the expertise of our faculty to deliver the curriculum successfully and the resources available at Stony Brook University to implement and sustain the program.

 Research stipends are available on a competitive basis, contingent upon an available research mentor.
 Visit our Research Mentors and Current Funding Opportunities page for more information.

-For questions and inquiries please contact Senior Academic Coordinator, Joanie Maniaci at email@example.com.
+For questions and inquiries please contact us at firstname.lastname@example.org.

-The Population Health and Clinical Outcomes Research program provides a multidisciplinary, integrated, applied problem-solving approach to support students in addressing the important issues within the field.
+The PhD Program in the Program in Public Health provides a multidisciplinary, integrated, applied problem-solving approach to support students in addressing the important issues within the field.
 The purpose of this small and highly specialized graduate degree program is to train population health and clinical outcomes researchers, academicians, and practitioners–who will advance the field on a local, regional, and national level.

 There is a growing need for well-trained researchers with the skills in population health and clinical outcome research.
 For example, the Affordable Care Act places great emphasis on population-based approaches to the obesity epidemic and clinical outcomes approaches to establishing comparative efficacy of treatments.
 We believe that these skills will be in great demand in the public, private and, academic sectors.
 By focusing on human subject studies and trials, in combination with best practices in clinical care and community interventions, the PHCOR program will extend knowledge in the areas of safety, quality, efficiency, accessibility, accountability, and equity of care by supporting opportunities for the development of new knowledge about health and disease prevention, diagnosis, treatment, and prognosis.